csci-1301/csci-1301.github.io/labs/PreciseRectangleAndCircle/readme.md

 #.
 Test those two methods in your `Main` program, by displaying on the screen the area and the circumference of the object you created in the previous exercise.
 #.
 Use the format specifier `N` to round the circumference.

+You can find a possible solution to this problem [in this archive](Circle_Solution.zip).

 # Pushing Further (Optional)

 The following are two independent tasks, to widen your understanding of this class, and to prepare you for the next labs.